Georgakopoulos-Soares-lab/taxonomic_quasi_primes/README.md

     Instructrions to install the STRIDE (Structural identification) algorithm can be found in the [ssbio documentation](https://ssbio.readthedocs.io/en/latest/instructions/stride.html)

-8. **Install GNU parallel, which is used to process PDB files in parallel in the secondary structure evaluation step**
+8. **Install GNU parallel, which is used to process PDB files in parallel in the secondary structure evaluation step.**

 9. **Make the C program to extract taxonomic quasi-prime regions from PDB files:**